Perhaps we are all exiles, to some degree, each carrying an idea of home within us.

 Selected Recent Commissions, Exhibitions and Projects

-2017 The Piano Shop Bath, 'Joyful Sound' sculptural window installation visualising sound.
+2017 The Piano Shop Bath, 'Joyful Sound' sculptural installation visualising sound.

 2017 Persimmon Homes.
-A series of 4 burnished stainless steel public sculptures, Salisbury.
+A series of 4 stainless steel tube, scribbly hare sculptures.
+Public sculpture commission, Salisbury.

 2017 Home: The Poetics of Space.
 Dark Matter group pop up exhibition for Fringe Arts Bath FaB17.